riffomonas/RR_R25_2014/research_plan.md

   * Knowledge:
     * Experience writing a paper with a million versions (PhD comics)
     * Appreciation that an analysis is not a linear process
+  * Misconceptions:
-  * Misconceptions: My project isn't big enough for all of this
+    * My project isn't big enough for all of this
+    * Difference between binary (*.docx) and text files
   * Conceptually difficult:
     * difficulty with command line tools
     * version control is a novel concept